run-z/run-z/README.md

 `run-z` is a command line utility able to run multiple [npm-scripts] at once.

 - Each NPM script considered a [task] to execute.
 - Each task may have _prerequisites_.
-I.e. other tasks to execute before this one.
+I.e. other tasks to execute before it.
 - Each task executes at most once, even though it is a prerequisite of many tasks.
-- Additional [parameters] can be passed to each task.
+- Additional [parameters] can be passed to any task.
 - Tasks can be executed [in parallel or sequentially].
 - Tasks may belong to [different packages].
 This is especially helpful with [Yarn Workspaces] or [Lerna].
 - Tasks can be [batched] - the same-named tasks can executed in each of the selected packages.